FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/open-source-vs-commercial.md

 ---
-title: Open Source vs Commercial Auth Providers
+title: Open Source Vs. Commercial Auth Providers
 description: A look at the pros and cons of open-source and commercial authentication providers.
 author: Keanan Koppenhaver
 icon: /img/icons/open-source-commercial-auth.svg